wusai2333/trib/doc/lab1.md

 	// Set kv.Key to kv.Value.
 Set succ to true when no error.
 	Set(kv *KeyValue, succ *bool) error

-	// List all the keys of non-empty pairs where the key matches
+    // List all the keys of non-empty pairs where the key matches the given
-	// the given pattern.
+    // pattern.
 	Keys(p *Pattern, list *List) error
 }
 ```

-`Pattern` is a prefix-suffix tuple.
+`Pattern` is a (prefix, suffix) tuple.
 It has a `Match(string)` function
-that returns true when the string matches the pattern.
+that returns true when the string matches has the prefix and suffix of the
+pattern.

-Second is the key-list pair part.
+The second part ks the key-list pair interface, that handles list-valued
+key-value pairs.

 ```
 // Key-list interfaces.
 // Default value for all lists is an empty list.
 // After the call, list.L should never by nil. type KeyList interface {
-	// Get the list.
+	// Get the list associated with 'key'.
 	ListGet(key string, list *List) error

 	// Append a string to the list.
 Set succ to true when no error.
 	ListAppend(kv *KeyValue, succ *bool) error

-	// Removes all elements that equal to kv.Value in list kv.Key
+	// Removes all elements that are equal to kv.Value in the list kv.Key.
 	// n is set to the number of elements removed.
 	ListRemove(kv *KeyValue, n *int) error